AWinterman/simple-scuttle/README.md

 `.sort(fn)`-ed, or a custom implementation, such as [this one][cross-filter-sort].
 - Find a way to do safe deletes.
+- Make sure updates are applied only when they should be.

 [npm.im/scuttlebutt]: https://npmjs.org/package/scuttlebutt
 [paper]: http://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf